metoppv/improver/doc/source/metadata/Principles.rst

     * ``less_than_or_equal_to``

-The other namespace used is "mosg", which is used to indicate a Met Office standard grid attribute, which despite the name can, and should, generally be used.
+The other namespace used is "mosg", which is used to indicate a Met Office standard grid attribute.
+Despite the name this can, and generally should, be used.
 At present this is used for two attributes:
 ``mosg__model_configuration``, which identifies the sources that have contributed to the blend, and